marafa/ansible-pull-demo/README.md

 ### Verification
 the `local.yml` playbook will run 2 ansible tasks as tests to leave evidence for manual verification later
 1. /tmp/ansible-pull.txt will be populated with the date and time it last ran
-1. syslog will be utilised to record an entry "Hello from ansible"
+1. syslog will be utilised to record an entry "Hello from ansible-pull"

 ## Use cases
 ### Scenario 1 - already deployed EC2 instance